 Realising I couldn’t be here alone, I also called my parents who promised to come first thing in the morning.

 I was given something to curb my agitation.
 I was so tired from all the rocking.
-I had a weird inflatable pillow I couldn’t suffocate anyone with.
+The suffocation-proof pillow felt hollow and inflated beneath my head.

-The next morning, I heard a girl in the corridor crying because she’d been locked out of her room for self harming.
-I sat with her and held her hand, and told her I was scared.
+The next morning, I heard the cries of a girl out in the corridor.
+She’d been locked out of her room for self harming.
+I ventured out and held her hand, both of us perched on the floor outside her door.
+I told her I was scared.

 I began to eat the cheese sandwiches and drink the orange juice the nurses brought, and one even donated her favourite book trilogy.

-Over those two weeks, my parents drove a four hour round trip from Anglesey every single day, bar one, despite my lashing out at them or barely reacting when they did come.
-Every day there were new magazines, books, snacks, jammies, even a dress.
-There were countless pairs of underwear because my mum is obsessed with buying knickers; my favourite had neon pink flamingo detail.
+Over those two weeks my parents drove the four hour round trip from Anglesey every single day, bar one, despite my lashing out at them or barely reacting when they did come.
+Every day there were new magazines, books, snacks, pyjamas, even a dress.
+There were countless pairs of underwear because Mum is obsessed with buying knickers; my favourite pair were covered in little neon flamingos.

 I still kept my curtain closed.
-My parents took me to the hospital cafe and I became agitated to leave the ward.
+My parents took me to the hospital cafe and I became agitated upon leaving the ward.

-I began to venture out of my room to sit on the sunny window ledges.
+However, I began venturing out of my room to sit on the sunny window ledges overlooking the garden.
 I ate a cheese sandwich every day without fail.
 I read obsessively to occupy my mind.